andots/researcher-webextension/README.md

 ### 4. Start Elasticsearch

-Execute `bin\elasticsearch` to start Elasticsearch.
+Execute `bin/elasticsearch` to start Elasticsearch.

 Please see the official document to find more information.